-

 At what ownership levels by an acquirer is public disclosure required (whether acquiring a target company as a whole or a minority stake)?

-There is no statutory obligation requiring a private company or public company to publicly disclose information when acquiring a target company.
+There is no statutory obligation requiring private companies or public companies to publicly disclose information when acquiring a target company.

-An acquisition of shares that reaches or exceeds 25%, 50%, or 75% of the voting rights in a listed company triggers tender offer obligations and the disclosure of relevant information to the public via both the SEC online system and the portal of the Stock Exchange of Thailand (the “SET”).
-Please see details in item 18.
+An acquisition of shares that reaches or exceeds 25%, 50%, or 75% of the voting rights in a listed company triggers tender offer obligations and the disclosure of relevant information to the public via both the SEC online system and the portal of the SET.

 -